-In June 2006, the FASB issued FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes," or FIN 48, which clarifies the accounting for uncertainty in income taxes recognized in financial statements in accordance with FASB Statement No. 109, "Accounting for Income Taxes."
+In June 2006, the Financial Accounting Standards Board, or FASB, issued FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes," or FIN 48, which clarifies the accounting for uncertainty in income taxes recognized in financial statements in accordance with FASB Statement No. 109, "Accounting for Income Taxes."
 FIN 48 prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return and also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
-FIN 48 is effective for fiscal years beginning after December 15, 2006; however, earlier application of the provisions of the interpretation is encouraged.
-We are currently evaluating the guidance provided in FIN 48 and have not yet determined the impact, if any, of adopting FIN 48 on our consolidated results of operations, financial position or cash flows.
+FIN 48 is effective for fiscal years beginning after December 15, 2006; however earlier application of the provisions of the interpretation is encouraged.
+We are currently evaluating the impact, if any, of applying the guidance provided in FIN 48; however, we do not expect the adoption of FIN 48 to have a material impact on our consolidated results of operations, financial position or cash flows.